nswarner/secure-webserver-project/README.md

   * Ansible server:
     * Mount local directory (`./ansible`) to remote directory (`/ansible`)
 3. Name each container `nginx`, `rootca`, and `ansible` respectively
-4. Ensure that you Git `add`, `commit`, and `push, the docker-compose file to your GitHub repository
+4. Ensure that you Git `add`, `commit`, and `push`, the docker-compose file to your GitHub repository